caddyserver/website/src/docs/markdown/caddyfile/options.md

 Sets a default TLS ServerName for when clients do not use SNI in their ClientHello.

+##### `fallback_sni`
+If configured, the fallback becomes the TLS ServerName in the ClientHello if the original ServerName doesn't match any certificates in the cache.
+The uses for this are very niche; typically if a client is a CDN and passes through the ServerName of the downstream handshake but can accept a certificate with the origin's hostname instead, then you would set this as your origin's hostname.
+Note that Caddy must be managing a certificate for this name. <i>⚠️ Experimental</i>

 ##### `local_certs`
 Causes all certificates to be issued internally by default, rather than through a (public) ACME CA such as Let's Encrypt.
 This is useful in development environments.